bt-glv/nvim-config/README.md

 # About
 This config was made on Linux for Linux.</br>

-Some features might not work as expected on Windows (native Neovim), MacOS or Android. </br></br>
+- Everything works on Windows 10/11 under WLS </br>
-Everything works on Windows 10/11 under WLS </br>
+- Some features might not work as expected on Windows (native Neovim), MacOS or Android.
-A lot of plugins and features might not work out of the box on native Neovim for Windows </br>
+- A lot may not work out of the box on native Windows Neovim</br>

 # What does not work (confirmed)
 NixOS: